tylerneylon/pumba/markdown/parse7.md

 a place to hook the parsing process and perform customized work.
 An alternative design could be to pass in a writeable reference to the parse tree, so that it could be changed, but also so that it could be safely ignored.
 Which choice is better may emerge with more experience.
-For now I'll return the parse tree.
+For now I plan to return the parse tree.
 I anticipate that this hook could be useful in particular for rearranging parse trees after parsing in order to account for precedence of operators.